-Hand expression is the preferred way of expressing breast milk in the first 72 hours following birth, when there is only a small amount of colostrum (the first milk).
-These small amounts are perfect for your baby but can get lost in a pump.
+Hand expression is the preferred way of expressing milk in the first 72 hours following birth.
+During this time there is only a small amount of colostrum (the first milk).
+These small amounts are perfect for your baby, but can get lost if you use a pump.

-If you and your baby are separated, our staff will support you to begin hand expressing within the first two hours.
-We will encourage you to continue hand expressing at least eight times in 24 hours, including during the night.
-Early and frequent expressions are important to make sure you are able to maximise how much milk you produce.
+If you and your baby are separated, our staff will support you to begin hand expressing.
+This should be within the first 2 hours.
+We will encourage you to continue hand expressing at least 8 times in 24 hours.
+This should include during the night.
+Early and frequent expressions help to make sure you are able to maximise how much milk you produce.

-- Before you start expressing, wash your hands with hot soapy water and dry them thoroughly. - It may be useful to massage your breasts before you start to express, as this is what babies often do before they breastfeed.
+- Before you start expressing, wash your hands with hot soapy water.
+Dry them thoroughly. - It may be useful to massage your breasts before you start to express.
+This is what babies often do before they breastfeed. - Cup your breast and place your thumb and finger about 2 to 3cm from the base of your nipple (see diagram). - Use your thumb and fingers in a C shape and gently squeeze.
+Pressure should be firm but not painful.

-- Cup your breast and place your thumb and finger about 2 to 3cm from the base of your nipple (see diagram). - Use your thumb and fingers in a C shape and gently squeeze; pressure should be firm but not painful. - Release the pressure and then repeat again and again.
-Avoid sliding your fingers over your skin, as this can cause soreness and may damage skin. - Move your fingers around your breast and repeat on a different part of your breast.
+Cup your breast and place your thumb and finger about 2 to 3cm from the base of your nipple.
+Use your thumb and fingers in a C shape and gently squeeze.

-- Small drops of colostrum should begin to appear, but this may take practice and a few tries. - The colostrum can be caught in a small syringe or sterile container, which we will give you to use. - You may find moving your fingers slightly forward toward the nipple or further away may work better for you.
+- Release the pressure, and repeat again and again.
+Do not slide your fingers over your skin, as this can cause soreness and damage to your skin. - Move your fingers around your breast and repeat on a different part of your breast. - Small drops of colostrum should begin to appear, but this may take practice and a few tries. - The colostrum can be caught in a small syringe or sterile container, which we will give to you. - You may find moving your fingers slightly forward toward the nipple or further away may work better for you.